 How does a heuristic evaluation improve conversion?

 A heuristic evaluation is an expert based analysis that applies experience-based techniques to identify and discover solutions to problems with a user experience.
-It is a structured approach to assessing an existing user design and though it offers no guarantees about being right, it is an important initial step in a systematic approach to optimisation.
+It is a structured approach to assessing an existing user design and though it offers no guarantees about being right, it is an important initial step in a systematic approach to conversion rate optimisation.

 A heuristic evaluation is best undertaken as a group of 3 or more experts and if possible some customers to allow for an open discussion and detailed analysis.
 The more experience you have with online experiments the better as they provide real evidence to support your heuristic evaluation.
 As optimisation is a data-informed process it is important to always look for evidence to support and refute any hypothesis generated by a heuristic evaluation.